Esri/arcgis-runtime-samples-android/java/read-geopackage/README.md

 # Read GeoPackage
-Demonstrates how to read rasters and feature tables from geopackages and display them as layers in an map.
+Read rasters and feature tables from geopackages and display them as layers in a map.

 ![Read GeoPackage App](read-geopackage.png)